-3. If necessary, run the mysql_install_db program to set up the initial MySQL grant tables containing the privileges that determine how users are permitted to connect to the server.
+3. If necessary, run the mysql\install\db program to set up the initial MySQL grant tables containing the privileges that determine how users are permitted to connect to the server.
 You will need to do this if you used a distribution type for which the installation procedure does not run the program for you.

-Typically, mysql_install_db needs to be run only the first time you install MySQL, so you can skip this step if you are upgrading an existing installation, However, mysql_install_db does not overwrite any existing privilege tables, so it should be safe to run in any circumstances.
+Typically, mysql\install\db needs to be run only the first time you install MySQL, so you can skip this step if you are upgrading an existing installation, However, mysql\install\db does not overwrite any existing privilege tables, so it should be safe to run in any circumstances.

-The exact location of mysql_install_db will depends on the layout for your given installation.
-To initialize the grant tables, use one of the following commands, depending on whether mysql_install_db is located in the bin or scripts directory:
+The exact location of $mysql_install_db$ will depend on the layout for your given installation.
+To initialize the grant tables, use one of the following commands, depending on whether $mysql_install_db$ is located in the bin or scripts directory: